clhVEGAS/django-react-template/README.md

 This project follows typical django style contentions with the main project folder inside `core`; this contains the `settings.py` and other relevant folders.

+NOTE: need to remove by-passed CORS origin before pushing in to production, used only for development.

 ##### Frontend